 Reflecting on Memorial Day

 Memorial Day happens in America every year at the end of May.
 It started right after the Civil War, the highest death toll caused by any war America has fought in.
 After the war ended, towards the late 1860s, Americans in various towns and cities began holding springtime tributes to the fallen soldiers, decorating their graves with flowers and reciting prayers.
-In fact, Waterloo, NY, which first celebrated the day on May 5, 1866, was memorial daydeclared the birthplace of Memorial Day because it hosted an annual, community-wide event, during which businesses closed and residents decorated the graves of soldiers with flowers and flags.
+In fact, Waterloo, NY, which first celebrated the day on May 5, 1866, was declared the birthplace of Memorial Day because it hosted an annual, community-wide event, during which businesses closed and residents decorated the graves of soldiers with flowers and flags.

 Memorial Day is the day we remember those who have fallen in wars and combat missions.
 Its a day to be grateful for those who have willingly sacrificed their own lives for the freedom of others.
 It is a day to think about sacrifice and the lives impacted because of the death of a loved one serving our country.
 It is a very high calling to put your life on the line and sacrifice it for others.